Dev Patel: Personal life

-He began dating his Slumdog Millionaire co-star Freida Pinto in 2009.
+Patel began dating his Slumdog Millionaire co-star Freida Pinto in 2009.
 On 10 December 2014, the couple announced that they had split after nearly six years of dating.

 In March 2017, Patel's relationship with Australian actress Tilda Cobham-Hervey became public.
 They met nine months earlier on the set of Hotel Mumbai.
+In April 2022 they moved to Cobham-Hervey's home town, Adelaide.
+The couple posed for photographs together for the first time on the red carpet at the Los Angeles premiere of Patel's debut feature as a director, Monkey Man, on 2 April 2024.